 When I’m teaching teachers, I always approach it with the idea that we’re co-creating this training together, and it’s always different because it’s based on who shows up and what questions are asked.

 One of the big things I like to do is sit in a circle because, in a circle, there’s no hierarchy.
 We’re all offering the center and feeding each other from the center; I’m just facilitating the experience.
 I guide a general direction based on whatever it is I’m teaching, but how we get there depends on who shows up and what questions are asked.

 What do you hope students leave training with, other than a certificate?

-CRO—A deeper trusting of their knowledge.
+CRO—A deeper trust of their knowledge.
 One of the biggest things that I hope we create together in any training is a deeper relationship to intuition or empowerment.

 I want students to leave with knowledge of moving from a place of their inner power.
 I hope that we learn how to trust and also trust our instincts.
 As yoga teachers, we teach the physical poses, but what we’re doing is holding space for people to experience themselves.

 AA—The most significant thing would be trusting their intuition.
-That’s the one that comes up with Reiki because when people enter level one, many students don’t know what to expect.
-They want to learn about energy and how to heal themselves but are unsure of how it will go or what’s going to come up.
+That’s what comes up with Reiki because when people enter level one, many students don’t know what to expect.
+They want to learn about energy and how to heal themselves but are unsure how it will go or what will come up.